 Looking for new opportunities without much guidance.

-Promoting teamwork and cooperation between others.
+Facilitating teamwork between others.

-Providing detailed analyses and reports.
+Providing detailed analysis and reports.

-Analyzing all aspects of an important decision.
+Communicating the detailed aspects of an important decision.

 Personality Slide Show